List of Basement Tapes songs (1975): "Katie's Been Gone"

 Probably one of the first numbers written by Manuel and Robertson in mid-1967, one of "the songs that all but announced the birth of the Band".
+The song is believed to have been inspired by singer Karen Dalton, a friend of Dylan's.
 A different mix of the same recording was released as a bonus track on the 2000 Music from Big Pink reissue.
 Griffin believes this was recorded in Woodstock, with drums overdubbed in 1975.
 Hoskyns asserts it was "almost certainly" recorded at CBS's Studio E in New York in September 1967, with a drummer present, possibly Gary Chester.